 There’s a stunning array of units to choose from, especially considering that Cossacks doesn’t benefit from a sands-of-time format a la Age of Empires.
 I worried initially that a medieval sim would run out of unit possibilities relatively early, without the advantage of technology progressing as time passed.
 This was not the case.
 Cossacks’ tech tree is deep and expansive, with over 300 technologies to discover in the course of play.
 Mix in a decent diplomacy model, and a full menu of multiplayer options (Internet or LAN), and you’ve got a game that may resemble Age of Empires on the surface, but as plenty to offer on its own merits.

 It will be interesting to see how Cossacks will be received.
 On the one hand, its superficial resemblance to AoE will attract attention to those who enjoyed that classic title.
 On the flip side, I’d be a little concerned that it will be dismissed, when in reality it’s much more than a clone.
 Also, the emphasis CDV has placing on adhering to this specific historical time period hasn’t really been tried on these shores.
 Time will tell how it plays out.
 For what it’s worth, however, I’m enjoying Cossacks very much and am eagerly anticipating the full version, due out in April.
 RTS fans will definitely want to check it out.

-Original date of publish: 2001* (exact date not known)
+Date of publish: 2001 (exact date is not known)